AdobeDocs/target-dev.en/help/dev/patterns/recs-atjs/initialize-sdk.md

 **Prerequisites**

-* Download or ask your digital marketing team for the Web SDK library file: `at.js 2.*x*`
+* Download or ask your digital marketing team for the `at.js 2.*x*` JavaScript library file.

 *Readings*